piotrapl/playwright-csharp-miasta-api-tests/README.md

 **english abstract:**

-*It defines and runs an automated API test suite for local-gov-units.polandapi.com.
+*This project defines and runs an automated API test suite for local-gov-units.polandapi.com.
 It sends HTTP requests using Playwright’s APIRequestContext and asserts responses**

 ## Wymagania (prerequisites)